 Hamá, the Doorward of Meduseld, sat uncomfortably in his saddle.
 The road between Edoras and Helms Deep was stretched and undulating, and whilst Hama loved his mottled brown horse like the Horsemasters of Rohan should, his days standing guard outside Theoden’s Golden Hall had accustomed him to being on his feet rather than seated.
 To distract himself from the casual bruising, and to maintain pace with the King’s vanguard, he spoke to a banner-bearer, a young lad of ten and four summers.
-Already men’s conversation had left the behind the style of whispers and glances, eagerly embracing a brazen volume, now that Wormtongue had been cast abroad.
+Already men’s conversation had left behind the style of whispers and glances, and instead were now eagerly embracing a brazen volume, as Wormtongue had been cast abroad.

 “And my reply was firm but fair, I said to Master Greyhame, I told him: ‘The staff in the hand of a wizard may be more than a prop for age.
 Yet in doubt a man of worth will trust to his own wisdom.’”